 In addition, P&O Cruises offer a range of benefits and exclusive discounts for their loyal returning cruise guests.
 You can receive all of these rewards and more when you book with Iglu Cruise.
 See our dedicated P&O Cruises Peninsular Club cruise rewards page for more information.

-As of May 2019, P&O Cruises have introduced a no service charge policy, meaning that guests don’t have to worry about being surprised by the cost of additional gratuities.
+P&O Cruises have a no service charge policy, meaning that guests don’t have to worry about being surprised by the cost of additional gratuities.

 P&O Cruises are not all-inclusive but you can purchase drinks packages and excursions, as well as other things such as spa packages or speciality dining as part of your cruise deal before boarding.